Are you Running a Holistic Search Marketing Strategy?

-Brand Traffic Flows Through All Channels — Segment and Analyze
+Brand Traffic Flows Through All Channels — Segment And Analyze

-We talk frequently about the importance of understanding the difference between brand- and non-brand-keyword traffic (link to brand article) in both paid and organic search.
+We talk frequently about the importance of understanding the difference between brand- and non-brand-keyword traffic in both paid and organic search.
 In short, brand queries like Acme or Acme Widget often yield highly qualified shoppers who are using Google navigationally to come and buy something.
 This is very different search intent than someone Googling Widget, and the conversion rates between the two classifications (brand versus non-brand) will be night and day.